rtabrizi/rtabrizi.github.io/_pages/about.md

 Hi!
 I'm a junior studying EECS at UC Berkeley!

-This site is still in progress.
-For the time being, here are some updates below:

 [April 2023] I will now be a computer vision intern at [Insitro](https://insitro.com) this summer!
 I'll be leading the development of vision models across different diseases and immune disorders, particularly ALS.

 [January 2023] I've just been informed that my internship at Everyday Robots is cancelled following the Google Layoffs from the previous Friday.